Deliciously Organic

 2. Processed Foods and Sugars – Processed foods and sugars create hormone imbalance, increase inflammation, and are terrible for proper gut and thyroid healing, so all processed foods should be avoided when someone has thyroid disease.

 3. Raw Goitrogenic and Cruciferous Vegetables – Goitrogens are compounds that interfere with the normal functions of the thyroid gland.
-They can block iodine from getting into the cells of the thyroid, interfere with the production of TPO (which is needed to make T4), and reduce TSH*.
+They can block iodine from getting into the cells of the thyroid, interfere with the production of TPO (which is needed to make T4), and can reduce TSH*.
 Thankfully, you don’t need to avoid these foods all together, but instead just make sure to eat them cooked since cooking reduces the goitrogens.

 Here’s a list for you: